 - With flags (read more here):

 - SSH into the remote server (using the correct port, user name, and IP/hostname/domain) and run the following commands:

 - cd jekyll/: Switch into the remote Jekyll assets directory (again, for me it is just ~/jekyll/)

 - jekyll build --destination <nginx/Apache directory>/public_html: Run the Jekyll build command, with a flag pointing to your site’s publicly available directory.
 Feel free to add your other build flags here as well.

 Note: Be sure to change the cygdrive directory (including the drive letter if necessary), ssh ports, user names/domains, etc to match your environment.
 I’ve kept things vague, but the script should be easy to understand and modify for your setup.

-I have added the script to my Cygwin home directory, given it executable permissions, and created an alias for the command
+I have added the script to my Cygwin home directory (note: In 2018 I switched to WSL and in 2019 WSL2), given it executable permissions, and created an alias for the command

 bs to run this: